Education and training

-Allies and partner countries demonstrate their commitment to supporting the implementation of United Nations Security Council Resolution 1325 and related Resolutions by taking actions to promote the Women, Peace and Security agenda also through education and training.
+Allies and partner countries are committed to supporting the implementation of United Nations Security Council Resolution 1325 and related Resolutions and take actions to promote the Women, Peace and Security agenda also through education and training.

 1. Organisation of training in NATO